linhngkh/helsinki-bike-frontend/README.md

 This pre-assignment is the best time challenge for full stack coding.
 I am really fond of learning how to work with map or transportation app because normally I use map app everyday and I get to search for journeys/stations, so yeah I wonder and figure it out how it work under the hood.
 In addition, I would want to challenge myself with this assignment after a while learning programming, especially focusing on front-end skills and avoiding tutorial hell.

 Another motivation is I would want to be recognized by my skills both front-end and back-end, although my experience in this field is not long.
-Truly I have pushed myself to limitless.
+Truly I have pushed myself to limitless and learning by doing it persistently.
 Through this pre-assignment, I think I am the perfect one for Solita Dev Academy as I still get to learn a lot of thing and complete myself to become more improved and skilled developer.
 This is my fav quote:
-``Dreamer and Doer are the same.``
+<strong>``Dreamer and Doer are the same.``</strong>

 Thank you for who created this assignment and your time and consideration.
 -  [What was challenges I met?](#challenges)